Killer Klowns from Outer Space: The Game: Settings

 Five primary maps are available: Downtown, The Suburbs, Top of the World, Amusement Park, and Clown Summer Camp.
 A sixth map, Waterfront Pier, was added for free on August 22, 2024.
 On October 29, 2024, a seventh map was released: the Crescent Cove Mall.

 Launching the game in a private match without any other players will trigger an offline mode where the player takes control as a Klown and the humans are bots.

 The game also features customization options, skins and unlockable cosmetics for characters.

 Characters

-There are five playable Klown classes in the game: Ranger, Tracker, Hunter, Tank, and Brawler.
-Each Klown comes equipped with two weapons and three skills.
-There are five playable human classes in the game: Athletic, Rebellious, Heroic, Resourceful, and Tough.
+There are five playable Klown classes in the game: Ranger, Tracker, Hunter, Tank and Brawler.
+Each one comes equipped with a pair of weapons and a trio of skills.
+There are five playable human classes in the game: Athletic, Rebellious, Heroic, Resourceful and Tough.

 Development

 The game was developed by IllFonic and Colombian studio Teravision Games.
 Since release, the game has continued getting content updates like free maps as well as unlockable and paid cosmetics.
 These cosmetics include guest appearances by Tom Savini and Elvira.

 The game has a planned physical release for consoles on October 15, 2024.